jronthewire/jronthewire/README.md

 - 👋 Hi, I’m @jronthewire
-Currently surfing on the wire ;D
+surfing on the wire ;D